-Note: The only time you would ever use “VMI Training” is this one instance.
-In the future all CSA vs USA member games are registered as Battles and all CSA vs CSA games are listed as Maneuvers.
+Note: The only time you would ever use “VMI Training/West Point Training” is this one instance.
+In the future all CSA vs USA member games are registered as Battles and all games between members on the same side are listed as Maneuvers.
 In future games with Members the Member who issues the challenge, generally, registers the game.
 But there is no set rule for this.
 Confer with your opponent about this and be sure only one of you registers the game.
 If a game is double-registered simply contact your Army Commander or a Member of the Cabinet to fix the issue.

 Posting a Training Report